 Anyways, I was excited to get the Balu Organics Ball Pit for my toddlers, and boy, were they excited to receive it.
-Note: take 10% off your first purchase with code twomamabears20 until September 30, 2022.

 Here’s our experience and review of this luxury ball pit for toddlers, which can be purchased from The Tot.

 Note; The Tot sent me the Balu Organics Ball Pit for the purpose of this review.
 This article is not sponsored and all opinions are completely my own.

 Are Ball Pits Good for Learning and Development?

 Ball pits are super enticing for babies and toddlers.
 When I revealed this new ball pit to my kids, their faces lit up like it was Christmas morning!

 The sensory experience of jumping into a pit of balls and sinking and wriggling around in them is so much fun.
 But the benefits of ball pits go beyond that.

 Babies can practice sitting up, reaching, and grabbing in a ball pit.
 It’s also a contained, safe space for them to explore and play (with supervision).